zupit-it/pipeline-templates/README.md

 -   The `WORKING_DIRECTORY` directory must be an ancestor of the `BINARIES_DIRECTORY` directory.
 -   The App Service/Function must be correctly configured with the correct technology and runtime version.
+-   This action must run in an environment with the Azure CLI installed.
+-   This action must run in an environment without any other action performing AZ login/logout in parallel.
+-   Bash

 ###### Action